mochenyang/mochenyang.github.io/research.md

 My dissertation research investigates the interplay and relationships between digital content and engagement behaviors in business pages on social media, and the related challenges and opportunities for associated firms.
 Social media platforms such as Facebook empower individual users to interact with each other on firm-hosted business pages.
 Users can engage with the content created by the firms as well as by other users in multiple ways (liking, commenting, etc.).
 Such engagement behavior bears important consequences to business, yet its fundamental characteristics are not well-understood.
 My dissertation research investigates user engagement behaviors toward user-generated content on Facebook business pages.
 The dissertation can be accessed [here](http://hdl.handle.net/11299/199062).

 - Understanding User-Generated Content and Customer Engagement on Facebook Business Pages.
 Mochen Yang, Yuqing Ren, Gediminas Adomavicius. _Information Systems Research_, 30(2), 839–855, 2019. [[Journal Link]](https://pubsonline.informs.org/doi/10.1287/isre.2019.0834) [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3260294) [[Podcast]](https://pubsonline.informs.org/do/10.1287/orms.2019.06.27p/full/)
 - Engagement by Design: An Empirical Study of the "Reactions" Feature on Facebook Business Pages.
-Mochen Yang, Yuqing Ren, Gediminas Adomavicius. _ACM Transactions on Computer-Human Interaction (TOCHI)_, 27(6), 2020. [[Journal Link]](https://dl.acm.org/doi/10.1145/3412844) [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3660923) [[Video]](https://youtu.be/8CxNHMMxQ60)
+Mochen Yang, Yuqing Ren, Gediminas Adomavicius. _ACM Transactions on Computer-Human Interaction (TOCHI)_, 27(6), 2020. [[Journal Link]](https://dl.acm.org/doi/10.1145/3412844) [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3660923) [[Presentation]](https://youtu.be/8CxNHMMxQ60)
-- Social Media to Engage the Global Market: Understanding Cultural Differences in User-Generated Posts on Facebook Business Pages.
-Yuqing Ren, Maria Rodas, Carlos Torelli, Mochen Yang. _under review_.
+- User Engagement on Social Media Business Pages: The Interplay between User Comments and Firm Responses.
+Xiaoye Cheng, Hillol Bala, Mochen Yang. _under revision_.

 -----